On annulus presentations, dualizable patterns and RGB-diagrams: Introduction

-In this paper, we introduce the techniques in \cite{Miller-Piccirillo, Piccirillo}, and we draw an RGB-diagram from an annulus presentation explicitly.
+In this manuscript, we survey annulus presentations, dualizable patterns and RGB-diagrams, and we draw an RGB-diagram from an annulus presentation explicitly.
 In particular, we clarify the relation among ``special" annulus presentations (defined in Section~\ref{sec:annulus}), dualizable patterns and RGB-diagrams (see Theorems~\ref{thm:annulus-RGB} and Figure~\ref{figure:relation}).
 Moreover, we extend this relation to the oriented case (Theorem~\ref{thm:annulus-RGB-oriented}).
-As an application, we give a sufficient condition for a knot with an annulus presentation to be preserved under a corresponding annulus twist (Theorem~\ref{thm:trivial}).
+As an application, we give a sufficient condition for a knot with an annulus presentation to be preserved under the corresponding annulus twist (Theorem~\ref{thm:trivial}).

-This paper is organized as follows: In Section~\ref{sec:annulus}, we recall the definitions of annulus twists, annulus presentations, special annulus presentations and their properties.
-In Section~\ref{sec:dualizable}, we recall the definition of dualizable patterns and overview known results on dualizable patterns.
-In particular, we draw a dualizable pattern from a special annulus presentation (see Section~\ref{sec:annulus-dualizable}).
-In Section~\ref{sec:RGB}, we recall a class of Kirby diagrams introduced by Piccirillo \cite{Piccirillo}, which are called RGB-diagrams in this paper.
-Moreover, we draw an RGB-diagram from a special annulus presentation through the dualizable patten in Section~\ref{sec:annulus-dualizable}.
-In Section~\ref{sec:application}, we prove Theorem~\ref{thm:trivial}.